Skip to content

 root@server # yum install osg-token-renewer

-This will install the osg-token-renewer scripts & systemd service files, and will pull in the oidc-agent package that the service depends on.
+This will install the osg-token-renewer-client subpackage which contains the scripts and systemd service files, and will pull in the oidc-agent package that the service depends on.

 Configuring the OSG Token Renewal Service